 Mostly associated with Christmas feasts, Hawaiian snowballs are great holiday gifts to wow your guests.
 In Hawaiian cuisine, most classic snowball recipes give the starring role to macadamia nuts or pineapples.

 After baking, the dish is usually rolled in powdered sugar.
+Pair it with a hot tea, and you can’t leave the table without finishing all of these incredible small sweet bites.
 With every bite, you can taste the chewy, buttery, and fluffy texture that almost melts in your mouth.
-Pair it with a hot tea, and .you can’t leave the table without finishing all of these incredible mini dessert treats.

 No holiday feast is completed without a big jar of snowball cookies.
 Most of the time, their flavor tastes even better one day after making.
 If you plan to save them for a whole week of sweet indulgence, be sure to carefully store them in an airtight container.